RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Convergence Analysis of RESIST Under Nonconvexity

-One common type of nonconvex loss function is Polyak-{\L}ojasiewicz (P\L) functions, which include the two popularly used functions in modern machine learning applications: the least square and logistic regression functions.
-Functions that satisfy Polyak-{\L}ojasiewicz (P\L) inequality have the property that the gradient of the function grows as a square root function of its sub-optimality as described in the assumption below:
+One common class of nonconvex loss functions is the Polyak-{\L}ojasiewicz (P\L) class, which includes two widely used models in modern machine learning: least squares and logistic regression.
+Functions satisfying the P\L\ inequality have the property that the gradient norm grows proportionally to the square root of the function suboptimality, as described in the following assumption. \begin{assum} The averaged function $f := \frac{1}{M}\sum_{j=1}^{M} f_j$ satisfies the Polyak-{\L}ojasiewicz (P\L) inequality \citep{lojasiewicz1963propriete} with parameter $\mu \in (0,L)$, i.e., for any $\bw \in \mathbb{R}^d$ we have: